Skilled Worker Visa Minimum Salary 2024

 Appendix Skilled Worker sets out the Skilled Worker salary requirements, including the availability of lower salary thresholds.

-In most cases, a Skilled Worker visa worker’s salary must meet or exceed all of the relevant threshold, the full going rate for the occupation code as stated in the relevant Table of Appendix Skilled Occupations, and the relevant hourly rate.
+In most cases, a Skilled Worker visa worker’s salary must meet or exceed all of the relevant threshold and the going rate for the occupation code as stated in the relevant Table of Appendix Skilled Occupations.
 For most Skilled Worker applicants, Table 1 will apply, while Table 2 is for specified health and care occupations and transitional provisions in respect of the April 2024 higher thresholds.

-The standard Skilled Worker Visa minimum salary is now £38,700, and £15.88 per hour, where no salary discounts are applicable.
+The standard Skilled Worker Visa minimum salary is now £38,700, where no salary discounts are applicable.
 This threshold was increased for applications submitted on or after 4 April 2024.
 Previously, the minimum salary threshold was £26,200, which itself was an increase from £25,600 in March 2023.

-This means that to be eligible for the Skilled Worker visa, most applicants will need to earn at least £38,700 per annum, equating to at least £15.88 per hour, and meeting or exceed the relevant going rate for their occupation code.
+This means that to be eligible for the Skilled Worker visa, most applicants will need to earn at least £38,700 per annum, and meet or exceed the relevant going rate for their occupation code.

-Note that Health and Care Worker applicants must meet a lower salary threshold of £29,000 per annum, and £11.90 per hour, and the full going rate for the occupation code as stated in Table 2 or 2a of Appendix Skilled Occupations, where no discounts apply.
+Note that Health and Care Worker applicants must meet a lower salary threshold of £29,000 per annum, and the full going rate for the occupation code as stated in Table 2 or 2a of Appendix Skilled Occupations, where no discounts apply.

 If the worker benefits from ‘tradeable points’, they may be able to rely on a lower salary threshold.
 For example if they have a job offer for a role on the Immigration Salary List (previously known as the shortage occupation list) or they hold a relevant PhD qualification.